How to Write a Novel (Without Fail): The Ultimate 20-Step Guide

 For your writing, imagine where, when, and how much you will write each day.
 For example, you might imagine that you will write 1,000 words at your favorite coffee shop each afternoon during your lunch break.

-As you imagine, picture your location clearly in your mind.
+As you imagine, picture your location and the writing space clearly in your mind.
 Watch yourself sitting down to work, typing on your laptop.
 Imagine your word count tracker going from 999 to 1,002 words.

 When it’s time to write, you’ll be ready to go do it.